Surf Snowdonia review complete guide

 - Price of the surfing is £35 for one hour

 - there are three sections to learn in within the waves: section 1 at the lowest part of the waves for begginers, section 2 intermediate where the wave is somewhat higher and section 3 is the wave at its highest.
 Furthermore, section 3 is where the best surfers go.

-For more information about Surf Snowdonia and their glamping pods please Visit the site
+For more information about Surf Snowdonia and their glamping pods please visit the site

 Things to do in Wales near Surf Snowdonia

-- Visit and walk up mount Snowdonia, this is a great day out and takes about roughly 2-4 hours to get to the top.
+- Visit and walk up mount Snowdon, this is a great day out and takes about roughly 2-4 hours to get to the top.
 Furthermore, this can be a full day out so have a look for hotels near Snowdonia if your looking to stay the night.
 There is also the Snowdonia rail available for the public to get a lift to the top of the mountain, if you don’t fancy walking, the price is just a few pound.
 Also, you will be glad to know there is a cafe at the top of the mourning, hallelujah.